jDiazPrieto/Adaline_model/README.md

 # Adaline_model

-Adaline model to predict the quality of a wine based on its characteristics
+Adaline model that predicts the quality of a wine based on its features